-The analysis also emphasizes the significance of student personal factors, such as learning motivation and initiative.
-SPFLM is positively correlated with SPFLI, Personal Development (SPD), and STQ, indicating that higher levels of motivation lead to greater initiative, enhanced personal development, and improved talent cultivation.
-Notably, SPD exhibits a strong correlation with STQ (r = 0.368, p < 0.01), underscoring the critical role of personal development in enhancing student talent quality.
-Collectively, these findings highlight the interrelated nature of student support, teacher abilities, institutional facilities, and personal growth in fostering the overall development of student talent within the higher education context.
-Consequently, the correlation analysis demonstrates that student talent development is influenced by multiple interrelated factors, including student support, teacher abilities, personal development, and the availability of university facilities.
+The analysis also highlights the significance of student personal factors, such as learning motivation and initiative.
+SPFLM is positively correlated with SPFLI, Personal Development (SPD), and STQ.
+This suggests that higher levels of motivation lead to greater initiative, enhanced personal development, and improved talent cultivation.
+Finally, SPD is strongly correlated with STQ (r = 0.368, p < 0.01), indicating that personal development is a critical factor in enhancing student talent quality.
+These findings collectively emphasize the interrelated nature of student support, teacher abilities, institutional facilities, and personal growth in enhancing the overall development of student talent within the higher education environment.
+Thus, the correlation analysis demonstrates that student talent development is influenced by multiple interrelated factors, including student support, teacher abilities, personal development, and the availability of university facilities.